(Last Updated on : 28/08/2015)

 The Indian census report published in 2001 states that Jodhpur had a population of 846,408.
 Males constitute 53% of the population and females account for the remaining 47%.
 In Jodhpur, 14% of the population is less than six years of age.
 The average literacy rate of this ancient city is 67% which is higher than the national average literacy rate which is 59.5%.
 Out of it, the male literacy rate is 67% and the female literacy rate is 58%.

-Jodhpuri cuisine also offers certain mouthwatering delicacies which is a bonus for those visiting Jodhpur.
-Some sumptuous meals include Pyaaj kachori, Mawa Kachori, Makhaniya Lassi, kachar mircha cury and many more.
+Jodhpuri cuisine also offers certain mouth watering delicacies which are a bonus for those visiting Jodhpur.
+Some sumptuous meals include Pyaaj kachori, Mawa Kachori, Makhaniya Lassi, kachar mircha curry and many more.
+The folk music

 , the fairs and festivals and the flamboyant costumes of the people lends vibrancy to the city.
 Numerous festivities of Jodhpur marks the historic grandeur of the city and one such festival is the Marwar Festival.
 Shopping in Jodhpur can be a memorable experience where exclusive tie and dye fabric, embroidered jutis, velvet can be picked.

-The important attractions include the Mehrangarh fort situated at the heart of the city , Jaswant Thada a cluster of royal cenotaphs in white marble built in the memory of Maharaja Jaswant Singh
+Jodhpur District comprises of important attractions include the Mehrangarh fort situated at the heart of the city, Jaswant Thada a cluster of royal cenotaphs in white marble built in the memory of Maharaja Jaswant Singh